 The Chinese begin to emerge as a distinct civilisation around 2500 BCE.
-Spreading from the Huang He River in the north of present-day China, a mature, dynastic and highly sophisticated culture comes to dominate much of the territory to the north of the Yangtze River, reaching a peak during the later stages of the Zhou Dynasty (1027 to 221 BCE), when a "golden age" of thought sets a social framework that will have an ongoing and profound effect on the Chinese.
+A mature, dynastic and highly sophisticated Chinese culture spreads from the Huang He River in the north of present-day China and comes to dominate much of the territory to the north of the Yangtze River.
+The culture reaches a peak during the later stages of the Zhou Dynasty (1027 to 221 BCE), when a "golden age" of thought sets a social framework that has an ongoing and profound effect on the Chinese.

-The 'Confucian' school teaches that social order can only be achieved if each person acts in accord with a codified system of ethical behaviour governing relationships.
-'Legalist' thinkers believe that the law must be imposed from above and enforced rigorously.
-During the Han period (206 BCE - CE 220) the two schools will be blended to form a system of government destined to last until the late 19th Century.
+The Confucian school teaches that social order can only be achieved if each person acts in accord with a codified system of ethical behaviour governing relationships.
+Legalist thinkers believe that the law must be imposed from above and enforced rigorously.
+During the Han period (206 BCE - CE 220) the two schools are blended to form a system of government destined to last until the late 19th Century.

-The 'Taoist' school places its emphasis on humankind's spiritual upliftment, believing that the highest goal of the individual is to follow the 'Way' (dao) of the universe.
+The Taoist school places its emphasis on humankind's spiritual enhancement, believing that the highest goal of the individual is to follow the Way (dao) of the universe.

 China develops as an imperial power in 221 BCE when rival states are unified under the First Emperor, Qin Shi Huangdi, who establishes the short-lived but highly influential Qin Dynasty.
-Fortifications built by previous dynasties are joined to form the Great Wall, stretching 5,000 km from within 50 km of the Yellow Sea in the northeast to the deserts of Gansu province in the northwest.
+Fortifications built by previous dynasties are joined to form the Great Wall, stretching 5,000 km from the Yellow Sea in the northeast to the deserts of Gansu province in the northwest.

-The country fragments after the fall of the Tang but is again reunified by a new dynasty.
-However, the concentration of power and reinforcement of Confucian and Legalist concepts of social obligation and obedience that occurs during the Song period (960-1279) will have a stultifying effect on future social development.
+The country fragments after the fall of the Tang but is again reunified by the Song dynasty (960-1279).
+However, the concentration of power and reinforcement of Confucian and Legalist concepts of social obligation and obedience that occurs during the Song period have a stultifying effect on future social development.

 China's next rulers are aliens from the north - the Mongols, led by Kublai Khan.
-Their Yuan Dynasty will last until 1368 and, as well as opening China more to the rest of the world as most famously documented by the Venetian traveller Marco Polo, will introduce the practice of excluding native Chinese from the most important administrative posts.
+Their Yuan Dynasty lasts until 1368.
+As well as opening China more to the rest of the world as most famously documented by the Venetian traveller Marco Polo, the Yuan introduce the practice of excluding native Chinese from the most important administrative posts.

 Chinese control of the country is reestablished by the Ming Dynasty (1368-1644).
 At first adventurous and expansionary, the Ming suddenly turn inward as old Confucian and Legalist ideals are reimposed.
-However, it is an enemy from without that finally brings them down.
+They are brought down by an enemy from without.

-Invading from their Manchurian homeland in the north, the Manchus found China's last imperial dynasty, the Qing (1644-1911).
-Once again Chinese natives are barred from the highest offices, while the Manchus shun assimilation into the Chinese culture that continues to dominate.
-The Qing expands Chinese influence to new limits, taking the empire as far west as Tajikistan and establishing a protectorate over Tibet.
+The Manchus invade from their homeland in the north to found China's last imperial dynasty, the Qing (1644-1911).
+Chinese natives are once again barred from the highest offices, while the Manchus shun assimilation into the Chinese culture that continues to dominate.
+The Qing expand Chinese influence to new limits, taking the empire as far west as Tajikistan and establishing a protectorate over Tibet.
 Taiwan is also incorporated into China for the first time.
-But this time the threat to the dynasty's continuance will come from a new source.
+But as the empire expands a new threat looms.

 The Qing Dynasty's attempts to stop the illicit trade culminate in the Opium War, fought against British forces in 1839-42, and ending with China's humiliating defeat.
 China is forced to cede the island of Hong Kong to the British and to free up the system of trade.

-Meanwhile, civil unrest with the Manchu reign is growing in countryside, especially in the south.
+Meanwhile, opposition to the Manchu reign grows in countryside, especially in the south.
 In 1851 the Taiping Rebellion breaks out.
 The rebellion seeks to establish a new order free from slavery and oppression.
-It will take the Imperial Army 14 years to crush the revolt, with a cost of over 30 million lives.
+It takes the Imperial Army 14 years to crush the revolt, with a cost of over 30 million lives.

 China is further destabilised when Russia begins to encroach on Chinese territory in the border regions of the northwest.
 Then in the south, France takes control of Vietnam and Cambodia and the British annex Burma.
 From the east, Japan emerges as a new threat, with the war of 1894-95 resulting in another Chinese humiliation.
-Meanwhile, the foreign stranglehold on vital sectors of the Chinese economy is reinforced.
+At the same time, the foreign stranglehold on vital sectors of the Chinese economy is reinforced.
 In 1898, the British are granted a 99-year lease over Hong Kong.

 The republican revolution begins among discontented army units in Wuchang in Hubei Province on 10 October 1911 and quickly spreads.
 By late November 15 of country's the 24 provinces have declared their independence.
 On 12 February 1912, the last Manchu emperor, the child Puyi, abdicates.
 On 10 March Yuan Shikai, the commander-in-chief of the Imperial Army, is sworn in as provisional president of the Republic of China at a ceremony held in Beijing.